University of Skills Training and Entrepreneurial Development

-Akenten Appiah-Menka University of Skills Training and Entrepreneurial Development, commonly known as AAMUSTED is a public university located in Kumasi, Ashanti Region, Ghana.
+The University of Skills Training and Entrepreneurial Development (USTED), originally known as Akenten Appiah-Menka University of Skills Training and Entrepreneurial Development (AAMUSTED), is a public university located in Kumasi, Ashanti Region, Ghana.
 The university was established in 2020 to champion the course of higher technical, vocational and entrepreneurial education in the country.

 History

-On August 27, 2020, the technical college in Kumasi and another in Asante- Mampong were combined to formed this new university.
-The name honors Mr. Akenten Appiah-Menka a Ghanaian Lawyer, Politician and Businessman.
-Prof. Frederick Kwaku Sarfo is the first and current Vice-Chancellor of the university.
+On August 27, 2020, the technical college in Kumasi and another in Asante- Mampong were combined to form this new university.
+The name honours Mr. Akenten Appiah-Menka a Ghanaian, Lawyer, Politician and Businessman.
+Prof. Frederick Kwaku Sarfo is the first and current Vice-Chancellor of the University.
+Per Act 1162 (2025), the name of the University has, since December 24, 2025, changed from Akenten Appiah-Menka University of Skills Training and Entrepreneurial Development (AAMUSTED) to University of Skills Training and Entrepreneurial Development, Kumasi (USTED).

 Campuses

 Kumasi Campus

-The Kumasi campus which is located in Tanoso is the main campus of the university.
-This campus alone houses 5 faculties with 12 Departments of the university.
+The Kumasi campus, which is located in Tanoso, is the main campus of the university.
+This campus alone houses 5 faculties with 12 Departments of the University.

 Mampong Campus

-The Asante-Mampong campus is located in Asante-Mampong which is the capital of the Mampong Municipal Assembly.
-The campus houses 4 faculties and 11 Department.
+The Asante-Mampong campus is located in Asante-Mampong, which is the capital of the Mampong Municipal Assembly.
+The campus houses 4 faculties and 11 departments.